pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/negative_electrodes/graphite_Ai2020/README.md

-# Enertech Graphite anode parameters
+# Enertech Graphite negative electrode parameters

-Parameters for a graphite anode, from the paper
+Parameters for a graphite negative electrode, from the paper

 > Ai, W., Kraft, L., Sturm, J., Jossen, A., & Wu, B. (2020).
 Electrochemical Thermal-Mechanical Modelling of Stress Inhomogeneity in Lithium-Ion Pouch Cells.
 Journal of The Electrochemical Society, 167(1), 013512.
 DOI: 10.1149/2.0122001JES.